Lui Man Tik

-Mandy Lui Man-tik (雷文迪; born 1 June 1994 in Hong Kong) is a Hong Kong former Hong Kong professional footballer who currently plays for Hong Kong First Division club Happy Valley.
+Mandy Lui Man-tik (雷文迪; born 1 June 1994 in Hong Kong) is a Hong Kong former Hong Kong professional footballer.

 Club career

 As an aspiring footballer, Lui attended Yan Chai Hospital Tung Chi Ying Memorial Secondary School due to their strong football teams.
 He trained as a member of Kitchee's academy and was signed in 2013 but never featured for the first team.
 Lui went on loan to Sun Hei during his year at Kitchee.

 Following his release from Kitchee in 2014, he played for North District.

 In the summer of 2017, Lui was recruited by Dreams FC head coach Leung Chi Wing to play for his side.
 He scored his first goal for the club on 5 November in a 2-1 loss to R&F.

 On 16 July 2019, Lui signed for Pegasus.